CADmium-Co/ISOtope/README.md

     - [x] Concentric (can be done by using same ref for center points for circle and arcs)
     - [ ] Tangent

+## Todo

+- [ ] For perpendicular and parallel constraint: Normalize directions, such that they do not pull to length 0
+- [ ] Gradient descent seems to be to slow for more complex sketches.
+Use conjugate gradient instead to ensure a constant progress for each constraint.
+- [ ] Get the rectangle rotated test case working

 ## Algorithm

 The algorithm is quite simple.
 First, we create a Sketch that constists of primitives.
 Primitives can also reference each other.
 Take for example a line that is defined by two points.
 If one of the points moves, the line should also move.
 This is done by creating a reference to the point in the line.
 The line will then always calculate its position based on the points.